October 2021 United Kingdom budget

 The October 2021 United Kingdom budget, officially known as the Autumn Budget and Spending Review 2021.
 A Stronger Economy for the British People, was a budget statement made by Chancellor of the Exchequer Rishi Sunak on 27 October 2021.
-It was the third and final consecutive budget delivered by Chancellor Rishi Sunak, before his resignation in July 2022.
+It was the third and final consecutive budget delivered by Sunak before his resignation in July 2022.

 Many of the announcements to be made in the budget were previewed before budget day, drawing criticism and anger from the House of Commons.
 In response to the criticism, Sunak said the budget "begins the work of preparing for a new economy".

 Key issues

 BBC News reported six key issues expected to be addressed in the budget: